ACCOUNTING AND FINANCE STARTING SALARIES TO RISE AN AVERAGE OF 1.5 PERCENT IN 2002, ACCORDING TO ANNUAL SURVEY

 MENLO PARK, CA -- Compensation for accounting and finance professionals will remain little changed from 2001 levels, according to the just-released Robert Half and Accountemps 2002 Salary Guide.
 Starting salaries for financial professionals are expected to increase by an average of 1.5 percent in 2002, compared to the 6.9 percent increase that was forecast this time last year.

-"The conservative compensation outlook is a reflection of today?s business environment," said Max Messmer, chairman and CEO of Robert Half International.
+"The conservative compensation outlook is a reflection of today?s business environment," said Max Messmer, chairman and CEO of Robert Half.
 "While for the most part starting salaries should remain stable, declines are anticipated in some specialties as companies reassess their pay structures.
 Many employers have less flexibility with compensation plans due to cost-controlling measures."

 With a growing pool of qualified candidates, organizations are more selective when making hiring decisions.
 "Firms are seeking accountants who not only meet the basic job requirements, but also can contribute to the company?s strategic business goals," Messmer said.